Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Introduction

-Iterative application of this scheme is known to exhibit surprisingly rich dynamics, including: complex chaos, true sensitivity to initial conditions and fractal bordered convergence regions to stable cycles of the dynamics in the space of initial states \cite{Kiss2006,Kiss2008}, which can be applied for useful purposes e.g. for quantum state discrimination \cite{Paris,Torres,Kalman}.
+The peculiar features of these protocols lie in the systematic, repeated application of the same set of operations on pairs of states that have been transformed in the same way in the previous steps.
+This iterative application of the same quantum transformation leads to surprisingly rich dynamics, where not only complex chaos appears \cite{Kiss2006}, or the convergence regions to stable cycles of the dynamics in the space of initial states may become fractal bordered \cite{Kiss2008}, but also the inherent true sensitivity to initial conditions can be employed for useful purposes e.g. for quantum state discrimination \cite{Paris,Torres,Kalman}.
+Multi-qubit schemes based on similar operations can be employed for entanglement distillation \cite{Bennett97,Deutsch98,Alber,Kiss2011}.
 None of these features would be possible by undisturbed unitary dynamics \cite{Ballentine,Weinstein} or even in an open quantum system governed by a completely positive map, as they act linearly on superpositions of initial states.
 It is the postselection based on measurement results after each iterational step which gives rise to nonlinear behavior \cite{Terno1999,Totharxiv,Filippov2017} and leads to the above sensitive phenomena.
 But how sensitive are these effects to external noise?
 One may na\"\i vely expect that for noisy initial states the fine details of the fractal structures characterizing the border between convergence regions in the space of initial states would be washed out \cite{Guan2013,Kalmanarxiv}.

 For pure state inputs, measurement induced iterative dynamics of qubits can be effectively described by iterated maps with one complex variable, having the form of a quadratic polynomial or a quadratic rational function.
 It has been proven that by replacing the CNOT gate by another appropriate unitary gate, we can implement any quadratic rational function (including quadratic polynomials).
 Moreover, any rational function of arbitrary degree can be realized by higher dimensional unitary gates with more input qubits \cite{Andras}.
 Thus it is not a surprise that the operation of the above scheme for pure initial states exhibits high resemblance to the well-known and extensively studied logistic map of chaos theory, being itself an iterated quadratic polynomial with one real variable \cite{Log1,Log2,Milnor}.
 Among the basic features of such maps we can list the appearance of period doubling, the appearance of limit cycles of high degree and the appearance of fractal structures specifying the boundary between different asymptotic stationary regimes of the system.
 For noisy (mixed state) inputs, however, the dynamics does not reduce to a map with one complex variable, therefore we can expect the occurrence of novel phenomena not included in previous studies which have been limited primarily to initial pure states which assumption considerably simplified the analysis.